Notes on the fine Selmer groups: Fine Selmer groups over a cyclotomic -extension

 (c) The results here can be extended easily to the case when the ring $R$ is a commutative Noetherian semi-local ring, complete with respect to its Jacobson radical $J(R)$, and that $R/J(R)$ is a finite ring of order a power of $p$.
 In this case, the ring $R$ has finitely many maximal ideals $\m_1,...,\m_r$ and is isomorphic to

-where each $R_{\m_i}$ is commutative complete Noetherian local with finite residue field of characteristic $p$.
+where each $R_{\m_i}$ is commutative complete Noetherian local with finite residue field of characteristic $p$ (see \cite[Theorem 8.15]{M}.
+Of course, there is still some work to be done after applying the said theorem, namely, one still needs to show that each $R_{\m_i}$ is $\m_i$-adic complete but this can be easily verified).
 Now every $R[G_S(F)]$-module $T$ decomposes canonically as and it is easy to see that the decomposition is compatible with the Galois action.
 The results in this section can then be applied to each $R_{\m_i}$-module $T_{\m_i}$.

 \end{remarks}